hanerkoca/starknet.js-workshop-typescript/proxy.md

 - The abi of the ERC20 class.
 This is the tricky part.
 Either you have already it stored somewhere, or you have to recover it in Starknet.

 The procedure for recovery of ERC20 ABI in Starknet :
-- Recover the ABI of the proxy class
+- Recover the ABI of the proxy class.
 - Use this ABI to read the implementation.
 - Generally, the implementation contains the ERC20 class hash.
 But for the ETH contract, the proxy is storing the address of an ERC20 implementation.
 Don't ask me why ; I know it's stupid.
 - So we have an additional step specific for ETH, recover the class hash related to this ERC20 implementation address.